Case Management/Social Services, Facilities/Property Management

-Communicates and coordinates with the program staff when issues with housing stability are identified.
+Communicates and coordinates with program staff when housing stability issues are identified.

-Collects all required client information for Homeless Management Information Systems (HMIS), where applicable, and reports such data to the HMIS Data Quality Compliance Manager, as described in Thresholds HMIS Policy and Procedures.
+Collects all required client information for Homeless Management Information Systems (HMIS), where applicable, and reports such data to the HMIS Data Quality Compliance Manager, in compliance with Thresholds HMIS Policy and Procedures.

 May be required to work a flexible schedule, being available to work on weekends or evenings.